The first in their family to complete a bachelor’s degree First-Gen students are setting a new course for their generation.

 We've all had to learn about Financial Aid processes, Tuition costs and Scholarship applications.

 Student Accounts will help you understand a tuition bill.

 Financial Aid will help you understand scholarships and loans.

-Residential & Commuter Life staff can help ease your transition.
-We'll walk you through what you need to know about living and commuting to campus.
+Residential & Commuter Life staff can support your transition.
+They will help you navigate living on and commuting to campus.

 You've taken your challenges and turned them into opportunities.

 We know you're ready for the rigor and expectations of the college curriculum.
 Learn more about how to take charge of your academic experience and keep the drive that got you here.